abernegozzi/qr_scanner/README.md

 # qr_scanner

-QrCode Scanner free developer with Flutter
+A free QrCode Scanner developed with Flutter

 ## Thanks for packages: